logscape/Logscape/README.md

 * Run `ant cleanTestAll`

 ## Module Breakdown
-`Boot` - Responsible for bootstrapping the agent process and managing its life cycle.
+`Boot` - bootstraps the agent process and managing its life cycle.

-`Common` - Contains a series of commonly used low-level classes.
+`Common` - a series of commonly used low-level classes.

 `DashboardServer` - Responsible for the web front-end.

-`Lib` - Contains libraries commonly used throughout the project.

-`Master` - Storage of scripts to perform high-level operations.

 `Play` - Main web module.

+`Lib` - commonly used third-party libraries.

+`Master` - scripts to perform high-level operations i.e build.

 `Print` - Generates reports.